dotprima/dotprima/README.md

 My name is Prima Nugraha, I am a Software Engineer with experience in using PHP, Java, and Python.
 I often use modern and popular existing framework technologies such as Laravel Framework, Codeigniter, Flask, Lumen, and many more.
 I am also experienced in creating microservice-based applications by utilizing REST API technology.
 Additionally, I have experience in making Artificial Intelligence and Deep Learning using Convolutional Neural Networks with the Tensorflow framework.

 * 🌍  I'm based in Jakarta
+* 🖥️  See my Portofolio at [Web Profile](https://primanugraha.com/)
-* 🖥️  See my portfolio at [Deteksi Objek Dan Jenis Burung Menggunakan Convolutional Neural Network Dengan Arsitektur Inception Resnet-V2](http://https://prima-openapi.herokuapp.com/)
+* 🖥️  See my Project at [Deteksi Objek Dan Jenis Burung Menggunakan Convolutional Neural Network Dengan Arsitektur Inception Resnet-V2](http://https://prima-openapi.herokuapp.com/)
 * ✉️  You can contact me at [prima.jsx@gmail.com](mailto:prima.jsx@gmail.com)

 ### Skill & Technology